Snooky Young: Biography

 Young performed nightly with Severinsen, and he was featured prominently for several solos, as well as a trumpet version of "Dueling Banjos".
 He continued to perform in Los Angeles, appearing on the 1976 Coconut Grove recording Bobby Bland and B.B.
 King Together Again...Live and again on King's 2008 album One Kind Favor.

-He was one of horn players that accompanied rock group The Band on their 1972 live album Rock of Ages.
+He was one of the horn players that accompanied the rock group the Band on their 1972 live album Rock of Ages.

 Young recorded only three albums under his own name.
 The 1971 album, Boys from Dayton, featured Norris Turney on alto sax, Booty Wood on trombone, Richard Tee on piano and organ, and Cornell Dupree on guitar.
 His 1978 album with altoist Marshal Royal, Snooky and Marshal's Album, featured pianist Ross Tompkins, rhythm guitarist Freddie Green, bassist Ray Brown and drummer Louie Bellson.
 Horn of Plenty features Ross Tompkins on piano, John Collins on guitar, Ray Brown on bass, and Jake Hanna on drums.

 He received a NEA Jazz Masters Award for 2009 on October 17, 2008, at the Lincoln Center in New York City.

 Throughout the years, Young recorded and performed with Gerald Wilson (a friend since their Lunceford days) and his Orchestra.
 Until 2010, he was still playing and recording with the Clayton-Hamilton Jazz Orchestra.

 He died of a respiratory ailment in Newport Beach at the age of 92.

 Harry "Sweets" Edison considered Ed Lewis and Snooky Young "the two greatest first trumpet players" he ever played with.